Lillard scores 42 as Trail Blazers hold off Hawks 129-125

 HONORED

-“You’ve got to have somebody in his face when he crosses half court,” Hawks coach Nate McMillan said.
+“You’ve got to have somebody in his face when he crosses half court,” McMillan said before the game.
 “He’s shown the ability to be unstoppable at times with his ability to stretch the floor and create offense.
 I don’t think you can give him the same look and expect to have success against him.
 He’s seen everything and he’s still able to affect the game.”

 UP NEXT